 If you’re having issues connecting to the Internet, your router may be to blame.
 Regardless of whether you’re trying to communicate with local devices or the wider web, your router is the center of all your Internet activity.
-If you’re struggling to get a fast, reliable connection, it’s always worth checking your router – and in this article we’ll show you how!
+If you’re struggling to get a fast, reliable connection, troubleshoot your router to discover the problem – we’ll show you how in this article!

 The Obvious Stuff

 Before progressing to more complicated techniques, let’s try a few easy fixes.
 Sometimes the simplest techniques will be enough to resolve your issues, and restore your Internet connection:

 - Switch off your router, and switch it back on again.
 Then wait a few minutes and see whether your Internet connection is back up and running.